77ZaRR77/gplay/README.md

 Programming: Zturtleman
 Assist, additional programming: LepusC

-Make file is modified so it won't compile q3tools, instead we using modified improved q3tools.
+Make file is modified.
+We use modified improved q3tools.

 ------------------------
 To use this you'll need the [Spearmint engine](https://github.com/zturtleman/spearmint).